- What are calcium salts? How do calcium salts work?

 - Calcium carbonate: 400 mg (20 mEq) per gram

 - Calcium chloride: 270 mg (13.5 mEq) per gram

 - Calcium citrate: 210 mg (10.5 mEq) per gram

 - Calcium Glubionate: 64 mg (3.2 mEq) per gram

 - Calcium gluconate: 93 mg (4.65 mEq) per gram

 - Calcium lactate: 130 mg (6.5 mEq) per gram

-Cal-Citrate, Cal-Lac, Calcionate, Calciquid, Calcitrate, Calcium Acetate, Calcium Chloride, Calciym Citrate, Calcium Gluceptate, Calcium Gluconate, Calcium Lactate, Calphosan, Calphron, Citracal, Citracal Liquitab, Citrus Calcium, Eliphos, Neo-Calglucon, Phos Cal, PhosLo, Phoslyra, Ridactate, Rolaids, Oysco, Oyster Shell, Tums
+Brand names for calcium salts are Cal-Citrate, Cal-Lac, Calcionate, Calciquid, Calcitrate, Calcium Acetate, Calcium Chloride, Calciym Citrate, Calcium Gluceptate, Calcium Gluconate, Calcium Lactate, Calphosan, Calphron, Citracal, Citracal Liquitab, Citrus Calcium, Eliphos, Neo-Calglucon, Phos Cal, PhosLo, Phoslyra, Ridactate, Rolaids, Oysco, and Oyster Shell, Tums.

 - Calcium supplements are used in individuals who are unable to get enough calcium from their regular diet.
 Severe deficiency can result in low levels of calcium in the blood (hypocalcemia).